 To produce the exhibit, Porter and crew hit the back roads of Mississippi to interview and photograph living blues legends in their personal environments.
 In the company of bluesmen including Alphonso Sanders, Tommie T-Bone Pruitt, L.C.
 Ulmer, Jimbo Mathis and many more, they learned their sorrows, secrets, love stories, family recipes and guitar names.

 Porter’s original works of art are classified as mixed media, combining painting, printmaking and photography.
 A high-contrast black ink image from the original photograph is transferred onto paper using silkscreen, then completed when she hand-paints using acrylic paint to add color and detail.
 As part of the exhibit, a video featuring the making of “Blues @ Home” will be shown on a loop.

 The exhibit’s opening reception is set for 7-9 p.m.
 April 3, with live music from Cadillac John and Bill Abel.
 Both Mississippi musicians are featured in “Blues @ Home.”
 The reception is free and open to the public.
 Following the reception, there will be an “afterglow” event at Lamar Lounge in Oxford with Jimbo Mathis and other blues musicians.

 The University Museum is at the intersection of University Avenue and Fifth Street.
 Hours are 10 a.m.-6 p.m.
 Tuesdays-Saturdays.
-Special group rates exist for tour groups wishing to visit the museum.
+General admission to this exhibition is $5, admission for seniors (62 and over) is $4 and admission for students (ages 6-17) is $3.
+Admission is always free for UM students, UM Museum members and children under 5.
+Special rates exist for tour groups wishing to visit the museum.
 To book a tour, contact firstname.lastname@example.org.
 For more information, visit http://museum.olemiss.edu or call 662-915-7073.